 The F{log} functions in Table 6 reflect reality, and are in fact the reason for the log-uniform CDFs observed in Fig. 3.
 We therefore seek an algorithm that can "learn" these functions and be able to imitate them.
-Given such an artificial F{log} , we would finally be able to match head-sizes (produced in Section 8, their size defines their popularity rank) to head-times (produced in Section 9.2, their value defines their ttr-s) and complete our model.
+Given such an artificial F{log} , we would finally be able to match headsizes (produced in Section 8, their size defines their popularity rank) to head-times (produced in Section 9.2, their value defines their ttr-s) and complete our model.

 At first glance, the four F{log} functions appear to have little similarities (the correlation coefficient between the columns of Table 6 is only 0.1-0.3), seemingly deeming failure on the generalization attempt.
 However a closer inspection reveals some regularities.
 Consider for example the more popular (and therefore more important to model) ranks: at least three of four values of each such rank are clustering across neighboring lines (ttr-s).
 This is made clearer in Fig. 13.
+Another observation is that when dividing popularity-ranks into two (1-10 vs. 11-20), around 75% of the more popular ranks are found in the top half of Table 6, which indicates a clear tendency of more popular ranks to be associated with smaller ttr-s.
+(This coincides with the log-uniformity of the original estimate distributions).
+It is our job to capture these regularities.